-The Ride has grown incredibly over the past nine years and in 2016 drew nearly 1000 cyclists, from 22 states and 3 provinces of Canada, as well as more than 250 volunteers.
-The hard work and dedication of our cyclists and volunteers resulted in a 30% increase in ridership and fundraising, bringing in over $711,290 in 2016 alone!
-That also put at nearly $2.5 million in cumulative donations to MJFF since the inception of the Ride.
+The Ride has grown at an incredible rate over the past ten years and in 2018 drew 1097 cyclists, from 27 states and 3 provinces of Canada, as well as more than 250 volunteers.
+The hard work and dedication of our cyclists and volunteers resulted in a 25% increase in fundraising, bringing in over $1,107,536 in 2018 alone!
+That also put us at over $4.5 million in cumulative donations to MJFF since the inception of the Ride.

-For three years in a row, the New England Parkinson’s Ride has been honored by Michael himself as the largest independent single-day fundraising event for Team Fox in the history of the Michael J Fox Foundation!
+For 5 years in a row, the New England Parkinson’s Ride has been honored by Michael J. Fox himself as the largest independent single-day fundraising event for Team Fox in the entire country!